clockfort/GitHub-Backup/README.markdown

 Dependencies
 ----------------------------

-GitHub-Backup requires `pygithub3` a Python library for the GitHub API v3.
+GitHub-Backup requires the `PyGitHub` Python package for the GitHub API v3.

 Installation is simple with